sumin963/goroslib/README.md

 * another standard or custom message

 The name of a field must be in CamelCase, and is converted to snake_case when interacting with C++/Python nodes.
-If this conversion is impossible, the tag `rosname` can be used to override the field name:
+If this conversion is not possible, the tag `rosname` can be used to override the field name:

 ```go
 type MessageName struct {